abdallahaysam0-netizen/ecommerce/README.md

 # 🚀 Ecommerce API - Managed with Laravel 12

 A powerful, real-time, and secure Ecommerce API built with **Laravel 12**.
-This project features advanced payment integrations (Paymob & Stripe), real-time notifications via **Laravel Reverb**, and a robust role-based access control system.
+This project features advanced payment integrations (Paymob), real-time notifications via **Laravel Reverb**, and a robust role-based access control system.

 ---